shariq1989/cookbook/content/recipe/biscuits_and_gravylc.md

 #### INSTRUSTIONS

 For the Biscuits:
-1. Preheat the oven to 400 degrees and line a baking sheet with parchment paper.
+1. Preheat the oven to 400 degrees and line a rimmed baking sheet with parchment paper.
 2. Crack the eggs into a small bowl and whisk them together.
 Set aside.
-3. In a large bowl, mix the almond flour, baking powder, and salt.
-Then, stir in the reserved egg mixture, 4 tbsp melted butter, and sour cream.
+3. In a large bowl, mix the almond flour, baking powder, garlic powder, and salt.
+Then, stir in the reserved egg mixture, 5 tbsp melted butter, and the sour cream.
-4. Using a spoon, scoop out the dough.
-Use your hands to form a rounded biscuit shape and sightly flatten the top with your fingers.
-Repeat until all the dough is gone.
+4. Using an ice cream scoop or similar-sized spoon, scoop out the dough.
+Use your hands to form a rounded biscuit shape and then sightly flatten the top with your fingers and place them on the rimmed baking sheet.
+Repeat until the dough is gone.
-5. Glaze the tops of the biscuits with the remaining butter.
+5. Glaze the top of the biscuits with the remaining melted butter.
-6. Bake for about 15 minutes, until firm and golden.
-Cool on the baking sheet.
+6. Bake for 15 minutes, until the biscuits are firm and golden.

 For the Gravy:

 1. While the biscuits are baking, brown the sausage in a large saute pan over medium heat for 4-5 minutes.
-Remove the sausage from the pan and set it aside.
+Remove the sausage from the pan using a slotted spoon and set it aside.
-2. Return the pan to medium heat and add in the heavy cream, water, pepper, salt, and garlic powder.
+2. Return the pan to medium heat and add the heavy cream, water, pepper, salt, and garlic powder.
 Then, gently whisk in the corn starch.
 3. Bring the mixture to a gentle bubble, stirring occasionally to thicken the gravy.
 Reduce heat to low and return the meat to the pan.
 Stir to combine, cover, and simmer for another 5 minutes.

+### ABOUT THE MEAL

+#### What equipment do I need to make this recipe?

+* A rimmed baking sheet
+* A small bowl
+* A large bowl
+* A saute pan

+#### Are these biscuits and gravy keto?
+Are they low-carb?
+Yep, they sure are.
+I calculated the macros for one serving of biscuits and gravy to make it easy for you.
+The serving size for this meal is 1 biscuit and 1/3 cup of gravy.

+For the Biscuits:

+* CARBS: 4 Net Carbs
+* PROTEIN: 6g
+* FAT: 18g

+For the Gravy:

+* CARBS: 1 Net Carbs
+* PROTEIN: 8g
+* FAT:21 g

+#### Can I freeze the biscuits and gravy?

+Yes, but do so separately.
+This is one of my favorite things about making this recipe.
+I often double the recipe for the biscuits to freeze them, so we have quick and easy breakfast, or dinner rolls the next time.
+First, allow the biscuits to cool completely, and then add them to a Ziploc bag.
+If you have leftover gravy, you can add that to another bag.
+The biscuits and the gravy will freeze for up to 3 months.
+When you’re ready to eat, let them defrost in the refrigerator overnight.
+To serve, warm the biscuits in the oven or microwave and warm the gravy on the stove top.

+### INSTRUCTIONS: STEP-BY-STEP

+For the Biscuits:
+1. Preheat the oven to 400 degrees and line a rimmed baking sheet with parchment paper.
+2. Crack the eggs into a small bowl and whisk them together.
+Set aside.
+3. In a large bowl, mix the almond flour, baking powder, garlic powder, and salt.
+Then, stir in the reserved egg mixture, 5 tbsp melted butter, and the sour cream.

 {{< figure src="/images/bandg1.jpg" class="instructionFigure">}}

 {{< figure src="/images/bandg2.jpg" class="instructionFigure">}}

+4. Using an ice cream scoop or similar-sized spoon, scoop out the dough.
+Use your hands to form a rounded biscuit shape and then sightly flatten the top with your fingers and place them on the rimmed baking sheet.
+Repeat until the dough is gone.
+5. Glaze the top of the biscuits with the remaining melted butter.

 {{< figure src="/images/bandg3.jpg" class="instructionFigure">}}

+6. Bake for 15 minutes, until the biscuits are firm and golden.

 {{< figure src="/images/bandg4.jpg" class="instructionFigure">}}

+For the Gravy:

+1. While the biscuits are baking, brown the sausage in a large saute pan over medium heat and then add 2 tbsp of butter.
+Cook for 4-5 minutes.
+Remove the sausage from the pan using a slotted spoon and set it aside.

 {{< figure src="/images/bandg5.jpg" class="instructionFigure">}}

+2. Return the pan to medium heat and add the heavy cream, water, pepper, salt, and garlic powder.
+Then, gently whisk in the corn starch.
+3. Bring the mixture to a gentle bubble, stirring occasionally to thicken the gravy.
+Reduce heat to low and return the meat to the pan.
+Stir to combine, cover, and simmer for another 5 minutes.

 {{< figure src="/images/bandg6.jpg" class="instructionFigure">}}